Bailout Stigma

-The conclusion that the policy maker may wish to offer a generous bailout term to induce a delayed stimulation equilibrium is further reinforced once the costs of bailouts are taken into account.
-Even though the bailout term required for a short-lived stimulation equilibrium is more modest, the policy ends up being costly since it induces high-type firms which would not otherwise require a bailout to accept a bailout at terms that would compensate their stigma.
-For this reason, the delayed stimulation equilibrium, if it can be induced, achieves the same stimulation effect as short-lived stimulation equilibrium at a lower cost. {Our theory thus recognizes the need for bailout terms to be sufficiently generous to yield a tangible benefit.
-This implication, although departing from the classical Bagehot's rule,\footnote{Bagehot's rule, orginating from the 1873 book, \emph{Lombard Street}, by William Bagehot, prescribes that central banks should charge a higher rate than the markets to discourage banks from borrowing once the crisis subsides.
-Bailout stigma was not a serious issue in 1873, however, since the regulatory system in 1873 Britain ensured concealment of the identities of emergency borrowers, as \citet{gorton2015stress} points out.} is consistent with the approach taken by the policy makers in the Great Recession.}
+{The desirability of the delayed stimulation equilibrium is further reinforced when the costs of bailouts are taken into account.
+When such social costs are included in the model, we show that a delayed stimulation equilibrium (as well as a secret bailout) induced by a suitable bailout offer is constrained optimal among all bailout mechanisms offered in $t=1$, including those involving a menu of multiple bailout terms.} By contrast, a short-lived stimulation equilibrium is strictly suboptimal, regardless of the bailout terms.
+This is because the severe stigma arising from that equilibrium requires a high deficit, and a correspondingly high social cost, to generate the same degree of stimulation in trade.
+To eliminate the possibility of this less desirable equilibrium, the policy maker may wish to make the terms of bailout even more generous than would be optimal.
+This approach, although departing from the classical Bagehot's rule,\footnote{Bagehot's rule, orginating from the 1873 book, \emph{Lombard Street}, by William Bagehot, prescribes that central banks should charge a higher rate than the markets to discourage banks from borrowing once the crisis subsides.
+Bailout stigma was not a serious issue in 1873, however, since the regulatory system in 1873 Britain ensured concealment of the identities of emergency borrowers, as \citet{gorton2015stress} points out.} is consistent with the approach taken by policy makers during the Great Recession.
+Finally, the optimality of a single bailout program calls into question the wisdom of offering a menu of multiple bailouts, which can never be socially desirable.
+Multiple programs give firms increased opportunities and the incentives for signaling, which compounds the overall level of stigma and market freeze.

 The remainder of the paper is organized as follows.
 Section \ref{sec:model} presents our model while Section \ref{sec:benchmark} analyses several benchmark cases.
 In Section \ref{sec:gov}, we study various equilibria under government intervention.
 Section \ref{sec:wel} provides the welfare analysis of bailout policy.
 Section \ref{sec:lit} discusses related literature.
 Section \ref{sec:conclusion} concludes.
-Proofs not contained in the main text are deferred to Appendix \ref{A:proof} and Online appendix.
+Proofs not contained in the main text are deferred to Appendix and Online Appendix.